 The Interdisciplinary Subject consists of modules in the amount of 17 CR.
 If 17 CR cannot be achieved through the choice of modules exactly, overbooking by a maximum of one module is possible.
-The modules can be freely chosen by the students from the courses of the Master's degree programs in Electrical Engineering and Information Technology, Mechanical Engineering, or Informatics/Computer Science.
+The modules can be freely chosen by the students from the modules listed below.
+Other courses of the Master's degree programs in Electrical Engineering and Information Technology, Mechanical Engineering, or Informatics/Computer Science can be chosen after application at the Program Service Master.
 The chosen modules should fit thematically to the Field of Specialization and at most one practical course and one seminar should be chosen.